RussSmi/IntegrationServices/README.md

 # IntegrationServices
-This Repo will contain the code and instructions to build out the integration services event driven demo
+This Repo will contain the code, pipelines and instructions to build out the integration services event driven demo